psu-spatial/Stat462-2024/docs/in_01-CourseFAQ.md

 <br>

+Your generation is in a weird spot.
+It’s like when google translate or Wikipedia started.
+ChatGPT is there, but it’s not yet perfect and society is still working out how it can help and how it can mislead.

+[**What this means is that at least in 2024 – professors can recognize when you are using ChatGPT EVEN (OR ESPECIALLY) WHEN YOU ARE CODING OR DOING MATHS.
+If you imagine coding is like a language, it’s like your handwriting changes.**]{style="color: red;"}

 **I'm OK with you using ChatGPT, I use it!
 Here's how to use it without breaking any rules.**

 <br>